0xfabi/comprez/README.md

 # comprez
-Compressing files using Burrows-Wheeler transformation
+Compressing files using Burrows-Wheeler transform

 Compile using g++ compiler:
 ```